VittoNico/Random_network_analysis/README.md

 ```

 # Stage 1: Network Creation
 Now that all the packages are installed we can procede to the creation of the network.
 The package Igraph can provides different types of random networks.
-For this script we will utilize this
+For this script we will utilize the erdos.renyi.game.

 ```R
 #Produce a random Network and visualize it